Kotlin/kotlinx.serialization/README.md

 }

 dependencies {
-    compile "org.jetbrains.kotlinx:serialization-runtime-jvm:0.1"
+    compile "org.jetbrains.kotlinx:kotlinx-serialization-runtime:0.1"
 }
 ```

 ### JavaScript

-Replace `jvm` with `js` to use it in JavaScript projects.
+Replace `kotlinx-serialization-runtime` with `kotlinx-serialization-runtime-js` to use it in JavaScript projects.
 JavaScript example is located at [`example-js`](example-js) folder.

 ## Example